 Kishu Toshogu Shrine

-Kishu Toshogu Shrine (紀州東照宮, Kishu Toshogu), founded in 1621 by Tokugawa Yorinobu, is a richly decorated shrine in Wakayama’s Wakanoura Bay.
-Built in honor of Tokugawa Ieyasu, believed to be the reincarnation of Bhaisajyaguru, this sacred site features vibrant red gates, intricate carvings by master Hidari Jingoro, and brilliant paintings from the Kano and Tosa schools.
-The shrine's structure follows the opulent gongen-zukuri style, resembling Nikko Toshogu, earning it the nickname “Nikko of Kansai.”
+Kishu Toshogu Shrine (紀州東照宮, Kishu Toshogu), established in 1621 by Tokugawa Yorinobu, is a magnificently adorned shrine located in the serene Wakanoura Bay of Wakayama.
+Dedicated to Tokugawa Ieyasu, who is revered as the reincarnation of the Buddhist deity Bhaisajyaguru, the shrine stands as a testament to the power and legacy of the Tokugawa shogunate.
+It is adorned with vibrant red gates, intricate wood carvings by the renowned master Hidari Jingoro, and exquisite paintings from the Kano and Tosa schools.
+Its architectural design follows the gongen-zukuri style, which was used to honor deities, and its splendor has earned it the nickname "Nikko of Kansai," due to its resemblance to the famous Nikko Toshogu Shrine.

 Hours and Fees